 Many people don’t need a dog that works that hard, though, so if you’re more of a couch potato than potato farmer, the Laekenois might be more pup than you need.
 They need to work, so if you don’t have anything for them to do, you might not be a great match for one another.

 There are few animals as energetic and dedicated as the Belgian Laekenois, and anyone with the room to spare should think about adopting one.
 Best of all, they won’t judge you if it turns out they work harder than you do (just kidding — they’re totally going to judge you).

 Featured Image Credit: Marry Kolesnik, Shutterstock

 - Belgian Laekenois Puppies — Before You Buy

-- My final thoughts on the Belgian Laekenois
+- Temperament & Intelligence of the Belgian Laekenois